gem-coop/governance/Gem.coop-Leadership-Responsibilities.md

 ### PLC Dated Yearly Tasks

 - January: check membership, announce AGM votes
-  - Ask for nominations for the for the PLC, and ask who is interested in serving on the TSC
+  - Ask for nominations for the PLC, and ask who is interested in serving on the TSC
   - Create ballots for the elections on <https://www.opavote.com>
   - Ask representatives of the PLC and TSC to prepare reports for the AGM
   - Ask for members interested in presenting lightning talks at the AGM